kind-0/nsecbunkerd/README.md

 * get an lnbits-based LN wallet
 * get zapping capabilitiyes through nostdress

 For this to work you'll need to run, in addition to `nsecbunkerd`, an lnbits instance and a [nostdress](https://github.com/believethehype/nostdress) instance.
+Your LNBits **needs to have the user manager extension enabled**.

 - [ ] TODO: Add NWC support